indahouse865/TonsOfData/README.md

 (___TODO__: your project name_)

-# Shoppy Shoperson
+# Tons Of Data

 ## Overview

 (___TODO__: a brief one or two paragraph, high-level description of your project_)

-Remembering what to buy at the grocery store is waaaaay too difficult.
-Also, shopping for groceries when you're hungry leads to regrettable purchases.
-Sooo... that's where Shoppy Shoperson comes in!

-Shoppy Shoperson is a web app that will allow users to keep track of multiple grocery lists.
-Users can register and login.
-Once they're logged in, they can create or view their grocery list.
-For every list that they have, they can add items to the list or cross off items.
+Learning what to focus on next in a game of League is daunting.
+There are so many micro and macro aspects to take note of in every game.
+Why try and manage them yourself, instead let Tons Of Data do it for you.

+Tons of Data is web app that utilizes the League of Legends API to get and track data about recent games and progress in terms of specific analytics.
+The goal, like any League related website is to give users a slight edge in their next journey to Summoners Rift.
+Once a user adds their data to the website, or refreshes their data, analytics are run in the background to datamine statistics about recent games as well as trends across multiple games.
+For every user, they can filter by champion and lane, and compare two individual games.

 ## Data Model

 (___TODO__: a description of your application's data and their relationships to each other_)

-The application will store Users, Lists and Items
+The application will store Users, Games, General Metrics, Best Data

-* users can have multiple lists (via references)
+* users can store multiple batches of games (via refrences)
-* each list can have multiple items (by embedding)
+* each game will have multiple metrics (kills, deaths, assists, etc) - by embedding
+* each metric will have a best of (via refrences)

 (___TODO__: sample documents_)